onaio/gisida-react/src/lib/components/Login/README.md

 # Login Component

-The component returns a `BasicAuthLogin` component for Basic Authentication or a `OnaOauthLogin` component for Ona oAuth2 Login based on configuration.
+The component returns a `BasicAuthLogin` component for Basic Authentication or a `OnaOauthLogin` component for Ona OAuth2 Implicit Grant Type Authentication based on configuration.

 ## Basic Authentication (Not recommended)